 1. Attend the College’s information session

-Midway through the BFA2 Spring semester, the College Liaison will hold an information session about Honors in the Major.
-All BFA2 students considering doing an Honors project are required to attend this meeting.
+The College Honors Liaison will hold an information session about Honors in the Major.
+Students are required to attend this info session to be eligible to apply for Honors in the Major.

 The College Liaison will provide general information about Honors in the Major and will also be available to help students identify potential topics for Honors projects.